peteroupc/peteroupc.github.io/exporand.md

 [^14]: Hill, T.P. and Schürger, K., 2005.
 Regularity of digits and significant digits of random variables. _Stochastic processes and their applications_, 115(10), pp.1723-1743.

-[^15]: A _non-discrete distribution_ is a probability distribution taking on values that each can't be mapped to a different integer.
+[^15]: A _nondiscrete distribution_ is a probability distribution taking on values that each can't be mapped to a different integer.
 An example is a distribution taking on any real number between 0 and 1.

 [^16]: J.F.
 Williamson, "Random selection of points distributed on curved surfaces", _Physics in Medicine & Biology_ 32(10), 1987.